Student Health and Counseling Center

 Medical Subcommittee Goal(s):

-- (fall) Focus on scooter safety and how to add to what has already been done to take
+- (fall) Focus on scooter safety and on how to build on what has already been done to

-the education to the next level such as helping students be more aware of the rules
+take the education to the next level, such as helping students become more aware of

 2. (spring) Continue with the scooter safety project or focus on increasing awareness of the Student Health and Counseling Center.